Skip to footer content

 renderer.RenderingOptions.PaperSize = IronPdf.Rendering.PdfPaperSize.A4;

-// Create HTML content for invoice
+// Build HTML content dynamically using StringBuilder for performance

 var htmlBuilder = new StringBuilder();